Healthdirect Free Australian health advice you can count on.

 Acupuncture

 Acupuncture is a form of complementary and alternative medicine.
-Acupuncture was first introduced to Australia, as part of Chinese medicine, in the 1880s.
-Acupuncture can be done by Chinese medicine practitioners, as well as other health professionals.
+Acupuncture was first introduced to Australia, as part of Chinese medicine.

 Acupuncture can be used to treat many conditions.
-It involves inserting fine needles into specific sites on the body.
+It involves inserting fine needles into specific parts of your body.
 These are called acupuncture points.
 The needles are used to clear energy blocks and encourage the normal flow of energy through the body.

 The needles used in acupuncture are sterile, single use and disposable.